 When a person views a photograph, there is no sense of depth.
 It is a challenge to show the user just how big or magnificent an object truly is.

-With Euclideon Holographics’ tour technology the device projects the world with real depth instead of a flat image.
+With Axiom Holographics’ tour technology the device projects the world with real depth instead of a flat image.
 A holographic tour looks like a hole in the wall to the real-world place that you scanned in.